Discover the Best Art Museums in Canada

 People exploring a vibrant art exhibit inside a Toronto museum hall.
 Photo: Anurag Jamwal / Pexels

-Tips for Maximizing Your Museum Experience and Avoiding Common Pitfalls
+Tips for Maximizing Your Art Museum Experience

 Comparison

-FeatureNational Gallery of Canada (Ottawa)Art Gallery of Ontario (Toronto)Montreal Museum of Fine Arts (Montreal)
+FeatureNational Gallery of Canada (Ottawa)Art Gallery of Ontario (Toronto)Montreal Museum of Fine Arts

 What Readers Say

-Eleanor V. · Vancouver, BC
+Sarah L. · Vancouver, BC

-Marc L. · Montreal, QC
+Elena P. · Montreal, QC

-Sarah P. · Calgary, AB
+David R. · Calgary, AB

-David K. · Halifax, NS
+Jessica M. · Halifax, NS

 Frequently Asked Questions